Many associate the term "start-up" solely with tech companies chasing unicorn status.

-This is not true - most often the best entrepreneurs are closer to home than you think.
+This is a misconception.
+Often, the most inspiring entrepreneurs are much closer to home than you'd expect.

 1. Personal Savings

-Bootstrapping your business is always a solid option if you can budget well, and not have this investment into your business compromise your overall quality of life.
+Bootstrapping your business is a solid option if you can manage your finances effectively without compromising your overall quality of life.

-Crowdfunding is a process of funding businesses or projects by raising money from around the globe by leveraging the internet.
-Over the last decade, it has become extremely popular and more sophisticated.
+Crowdfunding is a process of funding businesses or projects by raising money from individual investors, usually around the world.
+Over the last decade or so, it has become extremely popular and more sophisticated.
 By 2028 it is estimated the Crowdfunding market size will be nearly USD $29B.
 The average transaction for crowdfunding campaigns in 2022 was USD $7.26K.

 There are three types of crowdfunding: